-The strength of parenteral drugs products is defined as the total drug content and the concentration of drug substance in a container approved by FDA.
-In the past, the strength of liquid parenteral drug products in the Orange Book have not been displayed.
-The concentration of the liquid parenteral drug product in the Orange Book has been displayed in terms of concentration, expressed as xmg/mL.
-The amount of dry powder or freeze dried powder in a container has always been identified as the strength.
+The strength of parenteral drug products generally is identified by both the total drug content and the concentration of drug substance in a container approved by FDA.
+In the past, the strength of liquid parenteral drug products in the Orange Book has not been fully displayed.
+Rather, the strength of liquid parenteral drug products in the Orange Book has been displayed in terms of concentration, expressed as xmg/mL.
+The amount of dry powder or freeze dried powder in a container has always been identified as the strength, expressed as xmg/vial.

-With the finalization of the Waxman-Hatch amendments that characterized each strength of a drug product as a listed drug it became evident that the format of the Orange Book should be changed to reflect each strength of a parenteral solution.
-To this end the OGD has started to display the strength of all new approvals of parenteral solutions.
-Previously we would have displayed only the concentration of an approved parenteral solution, e.g. 50mg/ml.
+With the finalization of the 1984 Amendments that characterized each strength of a drug product as a listed drug, it became evident that the format of the Orange Book should be changed to reflect each strength of a parenteral solution.
+To this end, the Orange Book now displays the strength of all new approvals of parenteral solutions.
+Previously, we would have displayed only the concentration of an approved parenteral solution, e.g. 50mg/mL.
 If this drug product had a 20 mL and 60 mL container approved, we would now display two product strengths for this product, listing both total drug content and concentration of drug substance in the relevant approved container, e.g. 1Gm / 20mL (50mg/mL) and 3Gm / 60mL (50mg/mL).

 AT Topical products